minnyres/amule-win32/README.md

 You can build either GCC or LLVM toolchain for cross compiling.
 Note that currently GCC does not support Windows on ARM.

-Build Mingw-w64 GCC with
+Build Mingw-w64 GCC

     ./scripts/gcc-mingw.sh -arch=x86

-Build Mingw-w64 LLVM with
+Build Mingw-w64 LLVM

     ./scripts/llvm-mingw.sh -crt=[ucrt/msvcrt]

 Here, the option `-crt` specifies the C standard library for the toolchain.
 The toolchain uses UCRT with `-crt=ucrt`, and uses MSVCRT with `-crt=msvcrt`.
 The [MSYS2 document](https://www.msys2.org/docs/environments/) explains the differences between them.

 ### Build aMule

+Aftering building the cross toolchain, aMule can be built with

     ./scripts/build-all.sh -arch=[x86/arm32] -cc=[gcc/clang]